elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 The `ec_deployment` resource will opt-out all the resources except Elasticsearch, which inherits the default topology from the deployment template.
 For example, the [I/O Optimized template includes an Elasticsearch cluster 8 GB memory x 2 availability zones](https://www.elastic.co/guide/en/cloud/current/ec-getting-started-profiles.html#ec-getting-started-profiles-io).

 To customize the size or settings of the deployment resource, use the `topology` block within each resource kind block.
+The `topology` blocks are ordered lists and should be defined in the Terraform configuration in an ascending manner by alphabetical order of the `id` field.

 #### Elasticsearch